Skip to content

 Months 2-3

-Surprisingly, the cost of living in Valencia is comparable to nice areas of CDMX (Roma, Condesa, Polanco).
-But Spanish salaries are 2-3x higher, healthcare is free, and safety is incomparably better.
+The cost of living in Valencia is comparable to nice areas of CDMX (Roma, Condesa, Polanco).
+But Spanish salaries are 2-3x higher, healthcare is free, and you trade altitude and traffic for the Mediterranean.

 ItemCDMX (USD)ValenciaComparison